Major Saab: Plot

-The plot concerns playboy Virendra Pratap Singh aka Vir.
-A clause in the will of his wealthy father forces him to enter a military academy in order to inherit.
+The plot concerns playboy Virendra "Vir" Pratap Singh.
+A clause in the will of his wealthy father forces him to enter a military academy in order to inherit the wealth.
 Vir's repeated attempts to get himself discharged are foiled by Major Jasbir Singh Rana.
 Then Virendra falls in love with Nisha, the sister of a gangster named Shankar.
 Shankar wants Nisha to marry the son of his friend Parshuram Bihari and hatches a plot to separate the couple, by pretending to accept Vir, however soon beats him up badly and attempts to break both his arms and legs.
-Aferthat, Major Jasbir then begins training Vir to regain his strength and to fight those who wronged him and win Nisha back in the end.
-Finally, both are accepted by the Major.
+After that, the Major then begins training Vir to regain his strength and fight those who wronged him to win Nisha back.
+Finally, both are accepted by Shankar.
+However, Bihari kills Shankar and tries to force Nisha to marry his son, but is foiled by the Major and Vir.